-Success in meeting the City's GHG emission reduction target and environmental sustainability goals will depend on cooperation, innovation, and participation by the City and residents, businesses, and local government entities.
+Success in meeting the City's environmental sustainability goals will depend on cooperation, innovation, and participation by the City and residents, businesses, and local government entities.
 Key steps are outlined that the City may take to implement this Plan and integrate sustainability principles into City policies and operations.
 The best practices for Plan implementation are grouped into six categories: